seokjoon27/tp/docs/DeveloperGuide.md

 #### 3. UI Display for Linked Entities
 Current linking is text-based.
 Planned Enhancement: Add graphical indicators or tooltips showing parent–student relationships.

+#### 4. `list <DAY>` includes dated schedules that fall on that weekday

+Current Limitation: When a user runs list Monday, only schedules explicitly using weekday format (e.g., “Monday 14:00–16:00”) are shown.
+Schedules with specific dates (e.g., “11-3-2025 14:00–16:00”) that fall on a Monday are not included.

+Planned Enhancement: Enhance the list <DAY> command to identify and display all schedules whose dates fall on the specified weekday, even if they are stored in date format.
+This allows users to view all Monday lessons, whether recurring or date-specific in a single command.